Skip to main content

 Enriched Cards may not include every detail found in source documents, particularly highly specialized experimental data.
 Additionally, not all Enriched Cards are fully manually curated.
 The enrichment process prioritizes trust and connectivity over format or authorship.

 As new information is published and added to DrugBank a card can be recategorized.
-An Exploratory card could be recategorized as Mapped if additional identifiers and associated properties are added to the drug card.
-A Mapped card could be recategorized as Enriched if it goes through a review process to verify the card’s data.
+An Exploratory card could be recategorized as Enriched if additional identifiers and associated properties are added to the drug card.
+Usually, this information is curated and added to the card once it has been approved.
+Cards are created and maintained using both automated and manual curation processes.

 How to Use Card Types